vhaghani26/epigenerator/README.md

 cluster-status: ~/.config/snakemake/slurm/slurm-status.py
 ```

-Once these files are created, activate the conda environment, enter your project directory, and run:
+Once these files are created, activate the conda environment and enter your project directory.
+Snakemake manages the submission of jobs, so wherever you run it, it will need to stay open.
+As such, I recommend running it in [screen](https://linuxize.com/post/how-to-use-linux-screen/).
+When you are ready, run:

 ```
 snakemake -s 02_CpG_Me2_PE --profile slurm